 All Stephen Lawrence Scheme scholars have a guaranteed training contract interview with Freshfields if they wish.
-So far fourteen have accepted training contracts at Freshfields, with several others receiving offers from leading commercial law firms.
+So far sixteen have accepted training contracts at Freshfields, with several others receiving offers from leading commercial law firms.
 At least half a dozen others are studying for masters’ degrees, aim to become barristers or have roles at other leading City institutions.

 To find out more about the scheme and how to apply, students should contact the university contact for the scheme.

 UK Diversity Legal Awards 2018 Recruiting Diverse Talent